 - They are gentle enough to use on cloth diapers!
-Since they are all natural and chemical-free, they are safe to use with cloth diapers, unlike commercial dryer sheets and fabric softeners which can ruin cloth diapers.
+Since they are all natural and non-toxic, they are safe to use with cloth diapers, unlike commercial dryer sheets and fabric softeners which can ruin cloth diapers.

 - They reduce static in your laundry!
 They soak up moisture from your clothes and then slowly distribute it throughout the dryer as the machine runs.
 This helps keep the dryer humid for longer, which greatly reduces the amount of static generated.